Abstract

 1. In this video and computer games science project, you will create a fishing game that not only entertains the player but also educates him or her about the fragility of life in our oceans and the right kinds of fish to eat.
 The goal for the player is to catch as many "good" fish as possible and not catch the "to avoid" fish as each type swims by the player's fishing rod or hook.
 The player will get points for every good fish he or she catches during an allotted amount of time.

-4. Once you have completed the two tutorials and practiced with GameMaker, and you feel comfortable with the programming environment, it is time to start the project.
+4. Once you have completed some tutorials, and you feel comfortable with the programming environment, it is time to start the project.
 As noted at the beginning of this procedure, this project follows the Engineering Design Process.

-1. Remember, if you run into trouble making your game, or feel as if you want more practice before tackling this project, the GameMaker User Guide also contains links to many other beginner tutorials as well as GameMaker help documents, a wiki, and a forum you can turn to with specific questions.
+1. Remember, if you run into trouble making your game, or feel as if you want more practice before tackling this project, the links to the home pages for the various programming langaues contain many more helpful resources and forums where you can ask questions.

 5. Define the problem.
 In this case, you will create a fun and educational fishing game.
 Refer to the Science Buddies Define the Problem page to help you set the boundaries for the project.

 6. Do background research.
 The purpose of this game is to teach the player about the right kinds of fish to consume.
 Start at the Monterey Bay Aquarium Seafood Watch website to determine the "Best Choices," "Good Alternatives," and "To Avoid" fish for your region.
-You should also study YoYo Games' tutorial What is a Good Game? to start thinking about the goals of building a successful video game.
+You should also start thinking about the goals of building a successful video game.

 7. Develop the project requirements.
 The project requirements are the characteristics that your video game must have to be a successful and educational video game.
 Refer to the Science Buddies Design Requirements section to get tips on how to formulate your game's design requirements.
 Here are some ideas to consider when formulating the requirements.